patagonaa/music-sync-converter/README.md

 - fast conversion due to pipelining and multithreading
 - automatically embed album art from the directory into the file
 - handle unsupported characters in path and tags
-    - replace unsupported characters (replacement list)
+    - replace unsupported characters with a replacement list
-    - normalize/replace characters that can't be represented with UCS-2 (outside "BMP encoding range"), like 𝟙𝟚𝟛𝕏 (Android doesn't like those on SD cards)
+    - replace unsupported characters using Unicode compatibility normalization
 - handle m3u playlists by adjusting the file path or resolving the playlist to a directory with the playlist's songs
 - order the FAT32 file table (for embedded devices that don't sort directories before playing)
 - normalize directory/filename capitalization (for embedded devices that sort by ASCII code instead of (case-insensitive) letter)